pearu/pearu.github.io/using_omniscidb_conda.md

 $CUDA_HOME/nvvm/libdevice/libdevice.10.bc
 ```
 exists.
 Update ``CUDA_HOME`` environment variable to meet your system
-configuration if needed.
+state if needed.

-When using CUDA enabled omniscidb server, use the following updates
+When using CUDA enabled omniscidb server, use the following updates as
-applied to the previous section:
+discussed in the previous section:

 ```bash
 conda activate omniscidb-cuda-env